developer.shyd.de. studying my hobby

 2.2 Edit the Configuration

 If you already have a proper .config just copy it into the current folder.
+Then run

 # Accept default options for any new kernel configs